laktak/chkbit/README.md

 ## Usage

-Run `chkbit -u PATH` to create/update the chkbit index.
+Run `chkbit update PATH` to create/update the chkbit index.

 chkbit will

-- create a `.chkbit` index in every subdirectory of the path it was given.
+- create a `.chkbit` index in every subdirectory of the path it was given (see `--db` to use a database).
-- update the index with blake3 (see --algo) hashes for every file.
+- update the index with blake3 (see `--algo`) hashes for every file.
 - report damage for files that failed the integrity check since the last run (check the exit status).

-Run `chkbit PATH` to verify only.
+Run `chkbit check PATH` to verify only.

 ```
-Usage: chkbit [<paths> ...] [flags]
+Usage: chkbit <command> [flags]

 Ensures the safety of your files by verifying that their data integrity remains
 intact over time, especially during transfers and backups.